Trivia Fundraising Ideas

 Keep your tables updated through the night on who is scoring the most points – this can fuel the competitive spirit and boost the cheating budget!

 For certain filler activities, it may be possible to sell ‘cheat’ advantages.
 For example, for the Spaghetti Tower challenge you can sell an extra centimetre of height for $10, or for the coin slide, you can do the same.

-The main challenge to making this work well is to keep everything fun and light.
+The main challenge of making this work well is to keep everything fun and light.
 For very serious trivia buffs, going too hard on the cheats might otherwise be frustrating.